dart-lang/language/working/augmentation-libraries/feature-specification.md

 declaration of that formal parameter in the augmentation chain specifies a default value, and it is _d_.
-An optional formal parameter does not have an explicitly specified default value if none of its declarations in the augmentation chain specifies a default value; the default value is introduced implicitly with the value null in the case where the parameter has a nullable declared type, and no default values are specified in the augmentation chain.
+An optional formal parameter does not have an explicitly specified default value if none of its declarations in the augmentation chain specifies a default value; in this case, the default value is introduced implicitly with the value null in the case where the parameter has a nullable declared type, and no default values for that parameter are specified in the augmentation chain.

 It's a **compile-time** error if:

 *   The signature of the augmenting function does not [match][signature matching] the signature of the augmented function.

-*   The augmentation chain has two or more specifications of a default value, even in the case where they are all identical. *Default values are defined by the introductory function or an augmentation, but at most once.*
+*   The augmentation chain has two or more specifications of a default value for the same optional parameter.
+This is an error even in the case where all of them are identical. *Default values are defined by the introductory function or an augmentation, but at most once.*

-*   The augmentation chain has no specifications of a default value for an optional parameter whose declared type is potentially non-nullable. *In this case the specification must be explicit.*
+*   The augmentation chain has no specifications of a default value for an optional parameter whose declared type is potentially non-nullable, and the declared function is not abstract.

 *   A function is not complete after all augmentations are applied, unless it's an instance member and the surrounding class is abstract. *Every function